Type: Dry red Made with: Pinot Noir Plays well with: Strong cheeses, red meats

 So why are we posting tasting notes on a single wine?
 Because we really liked it!

 It’s Wednesday night – our dedicated mid-week break.
 It’s a tradition we started when we had a junior member in the house (who has since graduated from college, gotten a job and her own place and calls us voluntarily, not that we’re bragging).
 We made up a simple beef semi-stroganoff – semi because Anne couldn’t quite remember the recipe for a full-on traditional stroganoff and was too tired to look it up.
-Add some brown rice noodles, steamed broccoli, a basic green
+Add some brown rice noodles, steamed broccoli, a basic green salad with herb vinaigrette.

 This is a cool climate chardonnay which was fermented in steel and given no oak flavor of any kind – oak being one of those things folks have come to expect in chard.
 So what does it taste like?
 Yummy.
 Okay, there’s citrus – orange and lemon peel – and minerals – flint and graphite – in the nose and in the mouth.
 There are also the peach and slight spice notes that good growing conditions and careful winemaking can give a badly abused grape like chardonnay.